 Basics of Cricket

-Kaye Black provides a basic guide to cricket for beginners.
+Kaye Black provides an essential guide to cricket for beginners.

 This team game with a ball and bat appeared in the south of England in the 16th century.
 The game acquired its rules when the first code for players was written around 1744.

-Cricket is still considered the national summer sport of Great Britain, however, it has become popular in South Africa, Australia, the West Indies, New Zealand, India, Sri Lanka, Pakistan, and some European countries - in particular, in the Netherlands and Denmark.
+Cricket is still considered the national summer sport of Great Britain.
+However, it has become popular in South Africa, Australia, the West Indies, New Zealand, India, Sri Lanka, Pakistan, and some European countries - in particular, the Netherlands and Denmark.
 It is also played in many parts of Canada and the United States.

 The Basics of Cricket